 Provide guidance for NPPOs to develop and apply legislation to enable them to manage phytosanitary risks in regulated articles beyond plants and plant products.

-In addition provide NPPOs with the necessary guidance to implement the relevant provisions of the Convention.
+In addition, provide NPPOs with the necessary guidance to implement the relevant provisions of the Convention.
 It will further improve global trading systems by harmonising the management and governance of non-commodity regulated articles (including phytosanitary measures).
 It will encourage and guide NPPOs in working with other agencies within their governments by providing model legislation and frameworks for sharing biosecurity functions with organisations which may not traditionally hold them.

 The development of guidance, including a generic international model on how to manage risk when using multiple organisations along the import pathway, will minimise risks and promote safe trade.